 Within existing staffing, an additional child (or 2 or more children from the same family) may be cared for in an emergency for a period of not more than 2 consecutive days, in accordance with the requirements outlined under the National Regulations (refer to Regulation 123 (5) and (6)).
-The site leader must be satisfied on reasonable grounds, that this will not affect the health, safety and wellbeing of all the children attending the program.
+The site leader must be satisfied on reasonable grounds, that this will not affect the health, safety, and wellbeing of all the children attending the program.

-An Incident Response Management System (IRMS) report must be lodged to enable the Early Childhood Services Directorate to notify the Education Standards Board in accordance with the National Regulations (refer to Regulation 175 (2) (ca) (i) and (ii)).
+An incident management system report must be lodged to enable the Regulation and Compliance-Preschools and Early Childhood Services Directorate to notify the Education Standards Board in accordance with the National Regulations (refer to Regulation 175 (2) (ca) (i) and (ii)).
 The report should include a description of the emergency and a statement confirming that the program has taken into account the health, safety and wellbeing of all the children attending the program.